Rishi031/Covid19-charity-2/README.md

 Motivation:

 This hack has been made for the Stratis Hackathon, using the stratis platform.
-I have written smart contracts in both C# , solidity and have integrated it with a react front end using web3.
+I have written smart contracts in both C# , solidity and have integrated it with a react front using the stratis platform and web3.

 This app is a blockchain based charity app which also shows the coronavirus statistics, precautions and symptoms.